Mathematics Education Faculty

 Jennifer Eli

-INTERESTSMy research in mathematics education utilizes the Mathematics Knowledge for Teaching (MKT) framework (Ball, Thames, & Phelps, 2008) as a theoretical lens to drive efforts in improving and supporting the preparation of secondary mathematics teachers.
-My areas of focus include: 1) identifying, describing, and developing MKT geometry; 2) investigating the types of mathematical connections prospective teachers make when engaged in tasks of teaching; 3) determining effective ways to mentor student teachers by examining the professional interactions among mentor teachers, university supervisors, and student teachers; and 4) investigating ways in which to support mathematics teacher educators in their work with future teachers.
+My research uses the Mathematics Knowledge for Teaching framework as a theoretical lens to drive efforts in improve the preparation of middle and secondary mathematics teachers with particular focus on two interrelated research lines: (1) investigating the types of mathematical connections and teaching decisions teachers make when engaged in tasks of teaching, and (2) examining ways to leverage Complex Instruction to support mathematicians, mathematics teacher educators, and K-12 teachers in their work with future teachers.

 CURRENT AND RECENT PROJECTS: